Parenting Seminar & Kids' Groups

 - Skills Practice — assists participants in exploring how they contribute to co-parent conflict in their own communication and to learn more respectful ways to conduct communication to execute their court-ordered parenting plan successfully and with minimal conflict.

 REGISTRATION – ADVANCED WORKSHOP FOR CO-PARENTS

-Anyone from any county can attend and cost is $60/person.
+Cost is $100/person.
 A court order is not required.
-Space is limited to 15 participants per class so early registration is suggested.
+Space is limited to 10 participants per class, so early registration is suggested.

 SUPPORT GROUPS FOR CHILDREN